syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 Calculates the payment for a loan based on constant payments and constant interest rate.

 #### Syntax
 PMT(rate, nper, pv, fv, type)

 #### Where:
-* rate is the interest rate for the loan.
+* **rate** is the interest rate for the loan.
-* nper is the total number of payments for the loan.
+* **nper** is the total number of payments for the loan.
-* pv is the present value or the total amount that a series of future payments is worth now; also known as the principal.
+* **pv** is the present value or the total amount that a series of future payments is worth now; also known as the principal.
-* fv is the future value or cash balance you want to attain after the last payment is made.
+* **fv** is the future value or cash balance you want to attain after the last payment is made.
 If fv is omitted, it is assumed to be 0 (zero), that is, the future value of a loan is 0.
-* type is the number 0 (zero) or 1 and indicates when payments are due.
+* **type** is the number 0 (zero) or 1 and indicates when payments are due.
 If type equals:
   * 0 - Payments are due at the end of the period.
   * 1 - Payments are due at the beginning of the period.

 #### Remarks
-The payment returned by PMT includes principal and interest, but no taxes, reserve payments, or fees sometimes associated with loans.<br/>
+The payment returned by PMT includes principal and interest, but no taxes, reserve payments, or fees sometimes associated with loans.
 Make sure that you are consistent about the units you use for specifying rate and nper.
 If you make monthly payments on a four-year loan at an annual interest rate of 12 percent, use 12%/12 for rate and 4*12 for nper.
 If you make annual payments on the same loan, use 12 percent for rate and 4 for nper.

 ### POISSON
-Returns the `Poisson` distribution.
+Returns the Poisson distribution.

 #### Syntax
 POISSON(x, mean, cumulative),

 #### Where:
-* x is the number of events.
+* **x** is the number of events.
-* mean is the expected numeric value.
+* **mean** is the expected numeric value.
-* cumulative is a logical value that determines the form of probability distribution returned.
+* **cumulative** is a logical value that determines the form of probability distribution returned.
 If cumulative is True, POISSON returns the cumulative Poisson probability that the number of random events occurring will be between zero and x inclusive; if False, it returns the Poisson probability mass function that the number of events occurring will be exactly x.

 ### POISSON.DIST
 The `POISSON.DIST` function calculates the Poisson Probability Mass Function or the Cumulative Poisson Probability Function for a supplied set of parameters.
 POISSON.DIST(x,mean,cumulative)

 #### Where:
-* x is the number of events.
+* **x** is the number of events.
-* mean is the expected numeric value.
+* **mean** is the expected numeric value.
-* cumulative is a logical value that determines the form of the probability distribution returned.
+* **cumulative** is a logical value that determines the form of the probability distribution returned.

 #### Remarks

-&#35;VALUE! - occurs if x is not an integer.
+`#VALUE!` - occurs if x is not an integer.

-&#35;NUM! - occurs if x or mean is non-numeric and s if x < 0.
+`#NUM!`- occurs if x or mean is non-numeric and s if x < 0.

 ### POW
 `Pow` function returns the number raised to the specified power.

 #### Syntax
 POW(number, power)

 #### Where:
-* number is the base number.
+* **number** is the base number.
 It can be any real number.
-* power is the exponent to which, the base number is raised.
+* **power** is the exponent to which, the base number is raised.

 ### POWER
 Returns the result of a number raised to a power.

 #### Syntax
 POWER(number, power),

 #### Where:
-* number is the base number.
+* **number** is the base number.
 It can be any real number.
-* power is the exponent to which the base number is raised.
+* **power** is the exponent to which the base number is raised.

 ### PPMT
 Returns the payment on the principal for a given period, for an investment based on periodic, constant payments and a constant interest rate.

 #### Syntax
 PPMT(rate, per, nper, pv, fv, type),

 #### Where:
-* rate is the interest rate per period.
+* **rate** is the interest rate per period.
-* per specifies the period and must be in the range of 1 to nper.
+* **per** specifies the period and must be in the range of 1 to nper.
-* nper is the total number of payment periods in an annuity.
+* **nper** is the total number of payment periods in an annuity.
-* pv is the present value - the total amount that a series of future payments is worth now.
+* **pv** is the present value - the total amount that a series of future payments is worth now.
-* fv is the future value or a cash balance that you may want to attain after the last payment is made.
+* **fv** is the future value or a cash balance that you may want to attain after the last payment is made.
 If fv is omitted, it is assumed to be 0 (zero), that is, the future value of a loan is 0.
-* type is the number 0 or 1 and indicates when payments are due.
+* **type** is the number 0 or 1 and indicates when payments are due.
 If type equals:
   * 0 - Payments are due at the end of the period.
   * 1 - Payments are due at the beginning of the period.

 #### Remarks
 * Make sure that you are consistent about the units you use for specifying rate and nper.
 If you make monthly payments on a four-year loan at 12 percent annual interest, use 12%/12 for rate and 4*12 for nper.
 If you make annual payments on the same loan, use 12% for rate and 4 for nper.